capoli/firstTsNgApp/README.md

 # firstTsNgApp
-This is for test purpose
+This is for test purpose, based from: https://angular.io/docs/ts/latest/guide/gettingStarted.html

 Prerequisites:
 - install node